Uberspace/manual/source/mail-filters.rst

 A Sieve script consists of a number of conditions which are applied to incoming mail; if an email matches a test, then the actions associated with that test are performed.

-.. warning:: The :ref:`spamfolder <mailfilters>` needs to be enabled to use Sieve filtering.
+.. warning:: The :doc:`spamfolder <mail-filters>` needs to be enabled to use Sieve filtering.

 ManageSieve
 ###########

 To create and manage scripts, you can use any tool speaking the *ManageSieve protocol*.
 Many E-Mail clients support the protocol, you can find a list of tools and plugins at `sieve.info <http://sieve.info/clients>`_.
-You can edit your scripts in the :ref:`webmailer <mail-access>`.
+You can edit your scripts in the :doc:`webmailer <mail-access>`.

 .. tip:: We recommend the `Sieve Script Editor <https://github.com/thsmi/sieve>`_ which has a GUI to drag and drop the rules and is available for many platforms and apps.